Adri6336/ubuntu-checkup/README.md

 # ubuntu-checkup
-Ubuntu-checkup is a comprehensive Linux system repair and reporting tool designed to maintain the health of Ubuntu-derived systems.
+Ubuntu-checkup is a Linux system repair and reporting tool designed to maintain the health of Ubuntu-derived systems.
 By automating routine maintenance tasks and generating detailed system health reports, it serves as a one-stop solution for keeping your system optimized and secure.

 # Features
 - **System Updates**: Automates the process of updating and upgrading installed packages to ensure your system is up-to-date.